MostafaAbdelghaffar/KiCad_Projects/README.md

 # KiCad_Projects
 Beginner friendly projects, to practice KiCad and design PCBs using KiCad
+### Introduction:
+This Repo is made for beginner friendly KiCad design for training purposes.
+This acts as a portfolio for the trainings and projets I have worked for designing PCBs.

+### Description:
 #### The following are the GENERAL steps for designing PCB in order

 1. Define design rules and requirement